CoreOffice/CoreXLSX/README.md

 ### Development Workflow

-On macOS the easiest way to start working on the project is to open the `Package.swift` file in Xcode 11.
+On macOS the easiest way to start working on the project is to open the `Package.swift` file in Xcode 11 or later.
 There is an extensive test suite that both tests files end-to-end and isolated snippets against their corresponding model values.

-If Xcode 11 is not available for you and you'd like to develop the library or to run the test suite in Xcode 10, you need to run `carthage bootstrap` in the root directory of the cloned repository first.
-Please refer to [the Carthage installation instructions](#carthage) described in the section above if you don't have Carthage installed.
-Then you can open the `CoreXLSX.xcodeproj` from the same directory and select the `CoreXLSXmacOS` scheme.
-This is the only scheme that has the tests set up, but you can also build any other scheme (e.g. `CoreXLSXiOS`) to make sure it builds on other platforms.

 If you prefer not to work with Xcode, the project fully supports SwiftPM and the usual workflow with `swift build` and `swift test` should work, otherwise please